How Much Does An Expungement Cost In Florida

 How Much Are The Costs

-There are several costs that you will be responsible for as the process unfolds.
+There are a few costs that you will be responsible for as the process unfolds.
 The Florida Department of Law Enforcement requires a $75 processing fee when we submit the paperwork for your certificate of eligibility.
 This must be in the form of a money order made out to F.D.L.E. for $75.
-We will let you know when this is due.
+We will let you know when this is due or you can pay it in advance.

 Notarization Costs and Fingerprint Costs

 One of the first things that you will receive once you have hired us is a seal or expunge packet.
 This includes the three documents you need to have notarized and a fingerprint card that you must take to a law enforcement agency and have your fingerprints taken.
-The notarization costs and fingerprint costs you must pay for.
+You must pay for the notarization and fingerprint costs.
+If you are local we can do the notarizations for you for free.

-Court costs are typically paid after the court has granted the criminal record expungement or sealing.
-Some courts ask for a portion of this fee upon the filing of the petition.
+Court costs are typically paid upon filing the petition or after the court has granted your criminal record expungement or sealing.
 This typically costs between $60-$100.
-However, if you still owe money in the underlying case (court costs, restitution, fines) these will have to be paid before the court will grant the petition.
-It is also a great argument for the prosecutor to ask the court to deny your request.
-Finally, the court costs may be higher if the case involved co-defendants.
+If you still owe money in the underlying case (court costs, restitution, fines) these will have to be paid before the court will grant the petition.
+The court costs may be higher if the case involved co-defendants.

 |If you found any information I have provided on this webpage helpful please click my Plus+1 button so that others may also find it.|